debops/debops/docs/debops-playbooks/guides/getting-started.rst

 The Raspbian operating system is a little difficult to detect, because Ansible currently classifies it as "Debian", however its package repositories are completely different.
-To avoid issues with incompatible package sources on your Raspberry Pi/Pi2, you should change the default :ref:`debops.apt
-<debops.apt>` configuration manually to use the Raspbian repositories.
-To do
-that, add these values in relevant inventory files:
+To avoid issues with incompatible package sources on your Raspberry Pi/Pi2, you should change the default :ref:`debops.apt` configuration manually to use the Raspbian repositories.
+To do that, add these values in relevant inventory files:

 .. code-block:: yaml